Loading...

 Include Healthy Fats

-Add healthy fats such as avocado or a drizzle of olive oil to your meal.
-They can help stabilize blood sugar levels.
+Add a small portion of healthy fats, like avocado or a handful of nuts, to your meal.
+These can help stabilize blood sugar levels.

 Stay Hydrated